Equimultiplicity in Hilbert-Kunz theory: Equimultiplicity theory

 \section{Equimultiplicity theory}

-In this section, we study equimultiple ideals for Hilbert-Kunz multiplicity.
-We will find that these should be ideals $I$ such that for any (or, as we will show, some) system of parameters $J = (x_1, \ldots, x_m)$ modulo $I$
+In this section, we study {\it equimultiple ideals} for Hilbert--Kunz multiplicity.
+We will show that these should be ideals $I$ such that for any (or, as we will show, some) ideal $J = (x_1, \ldots, x_m)$ generated by a system of parameters modulo $I$

 This could be seen as a direct analogue of condition (b) of Theorem~\ref{HS equimultiple}.